 4.5.
 Once prizes have left the Promoter’s premises, the Promoter takes no responsibility for prizes damaged, delayed, or lost in transit.

 4.6.
 Upon receiving their prize, the winner will be expected to confirm completion of delivery by notifying the distributor directly, except where abnormal circumstances prevent this.
-OPPO shall not be liable for any accidents or damages suffered by the winner relating to the use or receipt of prizes.
+OPPO shall not be liable for any accidents or damages suffered by the winner relating to the receipt of prizes.

-4.7. the smartphone product prize, the Promoter does not hold responsibility for the warranty.
+4.7.
+Concerning the smartphone product prize, the Promoter does not hold responsibility for the warranty, excluding any warranties required by the laws of People’s Republic of China.

 Participation Rules

 5.1.
-Entry to the Promotion is unlimitedEach Participant can only win a maximum of one prize for the lucky draw.
+Entry to the Promotion is unlimited.
+Each Participant can only win a maximum of one prize for the lucky draw.

 5.2.
 Entry to this promotion is free of charge and is open to all countries.
 The Participant understands and agrees that not all the lucky draw can be delivered successfully due to the requirement of applicable laws or logistics problems in your country or region.
 In such an event, OPPO shall have the right to suspend such lucky draw without any legal liabilities.